zoeskan/MCB185/unit0-setup.md

 ```

 By default, your home directory might not be shown in your sidebar.
 Add it by
 clicking the home-shaped icon in Finder->Settings->Sidebar.
-You might also
-change new finder windows to open your home directory in
-Finder->Settings->General.

 ### Windows + Cygwin ###